WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

     -   The inner loop could be a specific unit test validating a small piece of functionality.
         -   **When both loops are passing, you introduced just enough _essential complexity_**.
 Stop right there and refactor!
             -   Do not add any more code.

+## Planning

+-   **There is no room for heroism in software development**.

+    -   This is a marathon, not a race.
+    -   There is no place for _all-nighters_ to meet the deadlines.
+        -   Software development is a marathon, not a race.

+-   In XP, you are in a constant loop of _prioritizing_, _coordinating_ and _recalibrating_.

+    -   Prioritize – do the most important stories first.

+    -   Coordinate – keep everyone synced up and in the know.

+        -   Especially critical in remote-work scenario.
+It is better to repeat yourself several times, than not communicating enough.

+    -   Recalibrate – get back on track when we get off track.
+        -   Things change.
+Estimates change. **It is very likely that you will get off track at some point**.
+That is okay!
+            -   Again, communicate with others.

+### How planning works

+-   First, you _scope_ the project.
+    -   Here, you are probing for _functional_ and _non-functional_ requirements **at the high level**.
+        -   You should be roughly able to estimate how much time the work will take, but that estimate might not be accurate.

+After scoping the project, the estimate might be quite long.
+The customer might object the estimate. **That is to be expected**.
+This is where you **work with the customer on the _essential_ rather than _nice-to-have_ features**.

+What feature would bring the most value? – that is the question to ask at this stage.

+-   Next, Khalil talks about _measuring velocity_ and how it **allows us to be honest about the amount of work we are able to do**.

+    -   I like the principle, but I never been to a place where this concept was executed properly.
+        -   Using _story points_ is a good idea, but in experience, it falls short (we tend to vote the same amount of points as our colleagues did).

+-   The concept of using _velocity_ as the measure of how much work the team can take on is called _yesterday's weather_.
+    -   You can get as much done as you did last week, or last day.

+## Customers

+-   **The customer is an integral part of the team**.
+    -   They might not participate in the _"day-to-day"_ of coding and meetings, but their voice is **essential** in getting the priorities right.

+> It is not stakeholder knowledge but developers' ignorance that gets deployed into production

+-   **Writing software is like driving the car with two people in it**.

+    -   You have the **driver – the engineers** concerned with the technical and the "manual".
+        -   They have to operate the wheel, change gears and stop on red.
+    -   You have the **navigator – the customer**.
+They **chart the direction of the trip**.
+        -   The road can change, the directions can change.

+-   You might think of _the customer_ as a single person.

+    -   That is not the case – **your customer is the _whole team_** consisting of domain experts, product managers, business analysts and so on.

+-   In most teams, that customer is the product manager.
+    -   **Having a _"proxy"_ for the customer is not ideal, but it is better than nothing**.
+        -   It is like **playing the _telephone game_** where each "gateway" for communication distorts the original message.
+            -   The less of those "gateways" the better.

+To finish up our _"driving a car"_ analogy, consider the following quote:

+> If you get lost driving, it is not the car's fault, it is the driver's

+**You are the driver**.
+It is your responsibility to follow the direction, but also take your surroundings into consideration.

+## Learning the Domain

+-   **The code should use _"the common language"_** to describe what it does.
+    -   The names, and the vocabulary seen throughout the codebase ought to be **dictated by the domain** we are working in.